Open-Source-Armada/OSA-Ghast-Mk2/README.md

 Uses basic FCU, roll is performed using Roll_Left and Roll_Right buttons, this is to allow fast handling by isolating the roll thrusters from the FCU/MFC.

 //Tactics//

-This ship is designed to be a small, hard to spot scout ship with enough range to be used offensively and defensively.

-Offensively this ship can be used to follow targets of importance, either to lead other combat ships to the target, or to make a boarding action at the right moment.

-You have unimpeded FOV to fire handheld weapons from the pilot seat, making this a perfect disposible to travel to infantry fights.

-Defensively this ship allows scouting of dangerous situations, and can be used to travel to key locations without being followed yourself.

-Did i mention this ship is cheaper than dirt, new player friendly, almost all T1, making it great for emergency ship recovery (just ditch it, it costs nothing).